syakirharis25/Google-Chrome/README.md

 **[ Ctrl ]** + **[ MOUSE LEFT CLICK ]** : to open a new address link, the achor text without disrupting, closing the current tab <br />
 **[ Ctrl ]** + **[ Shift ]** + **[ D ]** : to save all your open tabs in your current or new folder of your choice < br />

+To adjust or create your own Google Chrome shortcuts, type `chrome://extensions/shortcuts` on your Google Chrome address bar, and the menu to manage your own Google Chrome shortcuts will appear on your Google Chrome browser.

 <a name="github"></a>
 ## 4. Google Chrome cache history.
 If the website is down, you can view what is the last happened on the website by adding prefix `cache:` in front of the address link on the Google Chrome address bar.
 For example `https://www.google.com` -- changed into --> `cache:https://www.google.com` and hit **[ Enter ]** using your keyboard.